You Only Get One Chance to Make a Great First Impression

-Your business website might be the first thing potential customers will see when they’re searching for services and products like yours.
-When they click on a link to your website, are you making a good first impression?
+Your business website might be the first thing potential customers will see when they’re searching Google.
+If they click a link to your website, are you making a good first impression?

 Meeting customers online is different than meeting them in person.
 With the way people search today, you only have a few fleeting seconds to catch their attention.